SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/akamai-security-events.md

 ## Collecting Logs for Akamai Security Events App

-This page has instructions for collecting logs for the Sumo App for Akamai Security Events.
+This section has instructions for collecting logs for the Sumo App for Akamai Security Events.

 ### Collection process